boulce/2023_oss_project1/README.md

 JDK 1.8

-Right-click on the file-manager folder and select "Open Folder as IntelliJ IDEA Community Edition Project" Install necessary packages from build.gradle
+Right-click on the file-manager folder and select "Open Folder as IntelliJ IDEA Community Edition Project".
+Install necessary packages from build.gradle.
-In the gradle menu, double-click on filemanager - tasks - shadow - shadowJar to build You should see the filemanager-1.1-all.jar in the 2023_oss_project1\file-manager\build\libs directory.
+In the gradle menu, double-click on filemanager - tasks - shadow - shadowJar to build.
+You should see the filemanager-1.1-all.jar in the 2023_oss_project1\file-manager\build\libs directory.
 You can run this.